alessiarainone18/Populist-Narratives-on-Environmental-Issues/README.md

-# Framing Climate Discourse: How Swiss Media Portray Green Parties Over the Last Decade
+# Populist Narratives on Environmental Issues in the Media: A Discourse Analysis

 *Spring semester 2025*